TheCandidStartup/TheCandidStartup.github.io/_drafts/react-spreadsheet-event-handling.md

 </div>
 ```

-* What do we do when we want to add support for range selects?
-* Also a bit nervous of creating a new function instance with different closure for each cell.
-Potential performance issue?
+However, I'm left with a few nagging questions.
+What do we do when we want to add support for range selects?
+I'm also a bit nervous of creating a new function instance with a different closure for each cell.
+Are there potential performance issues?

-* Park that thought for a moment
+Let's park that thought for a moment.

 # Keyboard

-* Also simple to add keyboard handler to the focus cell
+It's also simple to add a keyboard handler to the focus cell

 ```tsx
 <div